Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 Generic finasteride 1mg and Propecia

 Propecia is a brand name.
 The active ingredient of Propecia tablets is finasteride 1mg.
 Propecia tablets and finasteride 1mg tablets are medically the same.
-Dr Fox may supply any UK licensed generic version (Accord, Mylan, Milpharm/Aurobindo, Relonchem).
+Dr Fox may supply any UK licensed generic version (Accord, Amarox, Bristol, Mylan, Milpharm/Aurobindo, Relonchem).

 The studies were conducted on men aged 18 to 41 years of age with mild to moderate hair loss, but not complete hair loss.

 Hair grows in hair follicles normally for about three years.
-The hair then falls out and new hair grows from the follicle.
+The hair then falls out and a new hair grows from the follicle.
 For men affected by male pattern hair loss, as they age, hair follicles gradually become smaller.
 New hair becomes thinner and falls out more quickly, eventually not growing enough to break the surface of the scalp (balding).

 Male hormones cause these changes.
 Hair follicles convert the male hormone testosterone into another hormone called dihydrotestosterone (DHT).
 Hair follicles become more sensitive to dihydrotestosterone and this causes the hair follicles to shrink.